tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step1_openapi_object.md

 ## The root-level objects in OpenAPI spec

-There are 8 objects at the root level in the OpenAPI 3.0 spec.
+There are eight objects at the root level in the OpenAPI 3.0 spec.
 There are many nested objects within these root level objects, but at the root level, there are just these objects:

 * [openapi](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#oasObject  )
 * [info](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#infoObject)